 The Possible Effects on Ireland of a British Exit from the EU

-A British exit from the EU could see the sterling-euro exchange rate weaken by 10-15%.
+The threat of a British exit from the EU has already seen the sterling-euro exchange rate weaken by 10-15%.
 A stronger Euro would make Irish firms selling into the UK market less competitive.
 (It would also mean cheaper imports for Irish consumers which could harm Irish retailers.)

 The ESRI reported that Brexit is likely to reduce bilateral trade flows between Ireland and the UK.
 The impact could be 20 per cent or more.